 The roof pitch is the angle of the slope of the roof.
 This is used to calculate flashing angles at the ridge and eaves.

-To help calculate your pitch you can use the calculation tool below:
+To help calculate your pitch you can use on external online calculator by clicking here

 Right Angle Triangle - Online Angles & Sides Calculation.